Digital Assets and Web 3.0: Australia’s Legislative Path

-Web 3.0 refers to the third iteration of the web, succeeding Web 1.0 of the 1990s, and the current version of the internet, Web 2.0.
-Web 3.0 is based upon blockchain technology, utilising decentralisation and token-based economics, which will allow for the processing of information through technologies such as decentralised ledger technology, Big Data and machine learning.
+Australia’s federal government is considering legislation to position the country in the emerging Web 3.0 landscape, which underpins cryptocurrencies and digital assets.
+Web 3.0 represents the third iteration of the web, following the 1990s’ Web 1.0 and the current Web 2.0.
+This new phase is built on blockchain technology, emphasizing decentralization and token-based economics.
+It enables the processing of information through technologies such as decentralized ledger technology, Big Data, and machine learning.

 The ultimate goal is to interconnect the internet through decentralisation, which is the opposite of the current generation of internet (Web 2.0), whereby data is stored mostly in centralised repositories.